 “My general education peers thought special ed was easier because we had fewer kids and we had para to help,” she laughs.
-“But when one of them had to substitute in one of my classes, they quickly realized there was more to it than they thought.
+“But when one of them had to substitute in one of my classes, they quickly realized there was more to it than they thought, especially when teaching writing.
 They had to do a lot more to prepare and keep up with the students.”

 For more than two decades, Jenay watched general education teachers use curriculum and assessments that were ready-made for them.
 “In special education, there was no such thing,” she said.
 “You made it up as you went.
 General education teachers were able to lesson plan or do other work while their students worked independently, but that just didn’t happen with my students.”

 Special education was and still is a nonstop job.
 Jenay’s preparation time was spent talking with parents, meeting with OTs, PTs, and other specialists, and her evenings were spent researching and writing lessons at home.

 For Jenay’s first twenty years on the job, one subject, in particular, was a consistent thorn in her side: Writing.

 Feeling like a failure is something just about all of us struggle with throughout our lives.
 Whether it happens to us as kids or as adults, the effects are hard to deal with.
 Because Jenay was bogged down in lesson plans and one-on-one teaching with her entire class, it was a struggle to see results, particularly when her kids were writing.

 One of the most consistent thoughts running through her head during the school day was “How am I going to manage the other 14 students while I work one-on-one?”
 It was the only method that worked, but it was a consistent source of frustration for Jenay and for her students.

 “I tried to model my assessments after what other teachers were doing, I tried to use Writers Workshop worksheets, but it didn’t work for my kids.
 I felt like a failure at teaching writing.
 For two whole decades, nothing worked.”

 From One-On-One to Whole Class Instruction